j-berg-au/BOUNDLESS/content/Notes.md

 	- Maybe nah, just give 2 Narrative Talents.
 Allows choice
 - Give Savant an actual Feature
 	- Either Grimoire themed or Arcane Theorem themed
+	- Spend Stress to swap out a spell?
+		- Idk about this.
+Having access to the entire mage spell list is wild.
+Could limit it to a spellbook, but that complicates things.
 - Rename Difficulty Points (DP is an unfortunate acronym, "Double Penetration")
 - Make Talents that interact with Stances, and maybe including new ones.
 Additional bonus when in certain stances?
 Additional ways to enter certain stances.
 	- When you use your *Basic Attack*, you enter Offensive Stance.